 Technically the only real cave.
 Rock House is a tunnel-like corridor up a 150-foot cliff.
 Inside this cave, you will find many carvings in the rock.
 And, there’s a really cool bridge you need to cross to get to the base of the Rock House.
 The cavern features natural cut-outs that look like windows.

 Located on the Northern side and seventeen miles north of Old Man’s Cave, these cliffs are remote and less visited than many other trails.
 Said to be the most picturesque in Hocking County, these are worth the effort.

 Other Things To Do Near Hocking Hills State Park

 Conkle’s Hollow is situated off S.R.
 374 and considered one of the deepest gauges in Ohio.
 Named after W.J.
 Conkle, who carved his name on the wall in 1797.
 Conkles Hollow is a state nature preserve.

 This trip was sorely needed for us.
 We are always on the run.
 By far, one of the most relaxing vacations we have had in a while.
 We walked a couple of hours a day, checking out the park making various trails.
 Then, we headed back to the cabin to take advantage of the hot tub, followed by a fire.
 I know some of you might think, heck, you can do this anywhere.
 True, but who knew it would be so picturesque in Ohio?

 There is a Flea Market that is open Friday through Sunday year-round—located in Rockbridge.
 It’s worth checking out if you are looking for hand-made local goods or produce.
 Or, if you are looking for a gun, this is your place.

-There is also a commercial shopping center located about 10 minutes out of the park that hosts the usual suspects like Wally World.
+A commercial shopping center is located about 10 minutes out of the park that hosts the usual suspects like Wally World.
 You can buy anything and everything here.

 What you need to know: